withastro/astro/docs/markdown.md

 ## Remark Plugins

-This is the first draft of Markdown support, but Astro hopes to support user-provided `remark` plugins soon.
-However, our hope is that you may not need `remark` plugins at all!
+**This is the first draft of Markdown support!** While we plan to support user-provided `remark` plugins soon, our hope is that you won't need `remark` plugins at all!

 In addition to [custom components inside the `<Markdown>` component](#markdown-component), Astro comes with [GitHub-flavored Markdown](https://github.github.com/gfm/) support, [Footnotes](https://github.com/remarkjs/remark-footnotes) syntax, and [Smartypants](https://github.com/silvenon/remark-smartypants) pre-enabled.
 These features are likely to be configurable in the future.